bahelms/super_perfundo/posts/drafts/quarto-part-1.md

 ==body==
-I do handtool woodworking as a hobby, and I first heard of Quarto while I was browsing videos for board game projects.
-It seemed like Tic-Tac-Toe for adults, and I thought it would make for a fun garage project.
-Immediately after that thought, I had another one.
-It would also be cool to make a web version!
+I do handtool woodworking as a hobby, and I first heard of Quarto while I was browsing YouTube videos for board game projects.
+It seemed like Tic-Tac-Toe for adults, and I thought, besides being a fun garage project, it would also be an interesting programming exercise.

 This will be a duology of posts detailing how I went about implementing Quarto as a web app.
 This first post covers the majority of how the app functions.
-In a future post, I'll go over writing an AI for the user to play against.
+In a future post, I'll go over writing a useful AI for the user to play against.

 ### The Game of Quarto
 The game itself is fairly simple; it's like Tic-Tac-Toe on steroids.
 You must get four in a row to win.
-However, instead of having only one of two pieces to line up, you have sixteen pieces to deal with, each one having four binary properties.
+However, instead of having only one of two types of pieces to line up, you have sixteen to deal with, each one having four binary properties.
-To win, you need to get four in a row that share the same property.
-The interesting kicker is you pick your opponent's piece at the end of your turn.
-Representing the game and it's processes seemed like a fun coding exercise; more complicated than Tic-Tac-Toe, but not a beast like Chess.
+To win, you need to get four in a row that have at least one property in common.
+The kicker is you pick your opponent's piece at the end of your turn.
+Representing the game and it's processes seemed like an enjoyable effort; more complicated than Tic-Tac-Toe, but not a non-trivial beast like Chess.

 ### Implementation Mechanics
 #### Pieces
 When thinking about the implementation, I began with how the board and the pieces should be represented as data.
-A piece has four properties with each property being one of two possibilities.
+A piece has four properties with each property having two possibilities.
 Four binary properties for a total of sixteen combinations?
 That's a [nibble!](https://en.wikipedia.org/wiki/Nibble){:target="x"} Therefore, the most efficient way to model the pieces is to use the integers 0-15.
 After